Wednesday, 9 October 2024

 My message to current Students would be:

 Start connecting with people in the industry!
-Wether that’s through a LinkedIn page or instagram anything like that!
+Whether that’s through a LinkedIn page or instagram anything like that!
 As soon as I got these platforms and saw how incredibly helpful they are I regret not using them much sooner!
 Seeing jobs I didn’t know existed and seeing how exciting peoples jobs are.
 It’s a fab way to meet new people and it’s so easy to just message people as that’s what it’s for!
 Wether you would like experience/job or even just to ask a questions people are always there to help.
 However, I wouldn’t be doing what I’m doing today without the help of Richard and Steve on my course at college.
 College really prepares you for the next step so take it all in while you can as it goes so fast!

 Advice to myself: